 There is no vaccine to prevent Zika.
 But you can protect yourself from mosquito bites, especially when you travel.

 • Spray clothing with DEET.
 Mosquitoes may bite through thin clothing.
-(Remember that DEET can harm plastic, such as parts of watches, eyeglass frames, and some fabrics.)
+(Remember that DEET can damage plastic, such as watch crystals, eyeglass frames, and some synthetic fabrics.)

 • Use flying-insect spray indoors around sleeping areas.